-The World's 50 Best Restaurants list provides an annual snapshot of the opinions and experiences of over 1,000 international restaurant industry experts.
+The World's 50 Best Restaurants list provides an annual snapshot of the opinions and experiences of 1,080 international restaurant industry experts.
 It is a globally recognised gastronomic reference point which showcases leading trends and highlights great restaurants from all corners of the Earth.

 What constitutes ‘best’ is left to the judgement of these trusted and well-travelled gourmets.
 There is no pre-determined check-list of criteria, but there are strict voting rules.
 From 2019, members of the Best of the Best group, which is made up of former No.1 restaurants on the list, are not eligible in the annual ranking.

-The World’s 50 Best Restaurants’ voting process and results are subject to independent adjudication by world-renowned professional services consultancy Deloitte (see Independent Adjudication, below).
+The World’s 50 Best Restaurants’ voting process and results are subject to independent adjudication by world-renowned professional services consultancy Deloitte.

-The World’s 50 Best Restaurants list and awards are organised and compiled by William Reed Business Media.
+The World’s 50 Best Restaurants list and awards are organised and compiled by William Reed.
 None of the employees of the organiser, or of any of the sponsors associated with the awards, is part of the voting Academy.

 There are no criteria that a restaurant has to meet.
 They do not have to sell a certain product.
 They do not need to have been open a certain number of years and they do not need to have won any other culinary accolades.

 This method means that restaurants cannot apply to be on the list, and cannot be nominated.
-It also means that every restaurant in the world world – except those that have entered the Best of the Best group – is eligible, unless the restaurant is (permanently) closed at the time that the lists are announced, or we receive notice that it will be closing in the period shortly after the results are published.
+It also means that every restaurant in the world is eligible, unless it is part of the Best of the Best group, it has (permanently) closed at the time that the lists are announced, or we receive notice that it will be closing in the period shortly after the results are published.

 In order to guarantee a fair relationship between the percentage of votes a region receives and their proportionate representation in The World’s 50 Best Restaurants list, in the event of a significant variance, Deloitte will apply a normalisation process to the voting data.